Scrambled Eggs with Cream Cheese – Extreme Protein!

 Meet the super scramble: scrambled eggs with cream cheese!

-Adding cream cheese to your scramble is the best way to eat eggs for protein and therefore the best way to eat eggs for weight loss too!
+Adding cream cheese to your scramble is the best way to eat eggs for protein and therefore the best way to eat eggs for weight loss too (learn more about whether eggs are good for weight loss here!)!

 Although we still stand by our original cheesy scrambled eggs (the best scrambled eggs recipe – after this one of course), we thought we would experiment with optimising the classic for weight loss purposes.